MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 ## PoC Workflow Explanation

-Managing the deluge of information in today’s digital age can be overwhelming.
 Drawing from my personal experience, I have developed a manual process to handle this chaos.
-It wos warking quite well but ti requires a lot of will power to stik to it and a lot of my cognitive recourses.
+It was warking quite well but ti requires a lot of will power to stik to it and resist temtations for clickbats and a lot of my cognitive recourses.
 So I now aim to automate it by using Large Language Models (LLMs).
 This chapter explains the workflow designed to efficiently retrieve, process, and rank information, ensuring that only the most relevant resources are highlighted.

+The idea was to limit the options available for a user because that generates chaos so here the user needs to set up only the moset important parameters
+The idea is to take as much advantage from a new undiscovered area of knowledge which is essential chaos and pottential and fourse llm to organize it.
+So adventage from exploration chaos and in an organized way

 User input

-Search phrases are specific keywords or terms used to query various platforms for pertinent resources.
-These phrases are carefully selected to ensure that the content retrieved is relevant to the user's areas of interest.
+Search phrases

 The search phrases guide the initial step of gathering information from multiple sources.

-Specific questions are detailed inquiries that the workflow aims to answer using the retrieved resources.
-They serve as a guide for summarization and ensure that the output directly addresses the user's needs.
-These questions help to filter and focus the information, ensuring that only relevant data is processed and summarized.

-Platforms refer to the sources from which the workflow retrieves information.
-These could include video platforms, websites, academic databases, or any other repositories of digital content.
-Specifying platforms helps to streamline the search process and ensures that the resources come from credible and relevant sources. which are implemented.

-Time Horizon
-The time horizon defines the period within which the resources should be considered.
-It limits the search to recent information, ensuring that the data retrieved is up-to-date and relevant.
+Specific questions
+- Odnoszą się do zawartości źródła
+- Nadają cel i wymagania co do źródeł

+Uesr can also specify the Platforms to search, so far it is Youtube, google and github available easy to add the new platforms implementaitons.

+User can also declare how old recourses look setting up a Time Horizon parameter.
 This parameter helps to filter out outdated content and focus on the most current insights and guidelines.

 Max Outputs per Platform
 This parameter specifies the maximum number of resources to retrieve from each platform.
 It helps manage the volume of data and ensures that the workflow does not become overwhelmed with too much information.
 By setting a limit, the system can focus on the most relevant and high-quality resources available.